 Quadriplegia or Tetraplegia is when a person has a spinal cord injury above the first thoracic vertebra (T1), paralysis usually affects the cervical spinal nerves, C1 to C8 resulting in paralysis of all four limbs.
 This may result in partial or complete paralysis of the arms as well as complete paralysis of the legs.

-There are 7 cervical vertabrae in the neck, but 8 spinal nerves as the spinal nerves exit the spinal cord above the vertabrae.
+There are 7 cervical vertebrae in the neck, but 8 spinal nerves as the spinal nerves exit the spinal cord above the vertebrae.

 In addition to the arms and legs being paralyzed, the abdominal and chest muscles will also be affected resulting in weakened breathing and the inability to properly cough and clear the chest.
 Breathing will be dependant on the diaphragm, or in severe cases, a ventilator.
 People with this type of paralysis are referred to as Quadriplegic or Tetraplegic.